 In California, Hand in Hand is building and facilitating the only grassroots Coalition

-lder adults, people with disabilities or chronic health conditions, family caregivers—past, present and future—and professional caregivers in the state.
+inclusive of older adults, people with disabilities or chronic health conditions, family caregivers—past, present and future—and professional caregivers in the state.
 The Long-term Services and Supports (LTSS) for All Grassroots Coalition is committed to building a safetynet so everyone Californian can get the support they need to live, age and work with dignity.

 This year, the coalition is working on two complementary campaigns, the first is the “Time for $20” campaign to increase wages in the states’ Medicaid-funded home care program, and the second is to pass legislation that would move the state closer to establishing a social insurance program, similar to unemployment or social security, that would help all Californians pay for their homecare and other LTSS costs.
 These parallel campaigns will help strengthen the existing LTSS safetynet as well as expand it.